-1 Persons applying for registration as a graduate psychiatric nurse member of the Association must:

-- (a) meet the requirements for registration as defined in the Act; - (b) complete the prescribed application forms and pay the fees set by the Association; and - (c) meet the requirements in Bylaw VIII, subsections 2(1) and clauses 2(2)(a) and (b).

-2 A graduate nurse license to practice psychiatric nursing as a graduate psychiatric nurse may be issued for a four-month period to persons who meet the requirements of Bylaw VIII, subsections 4(1) and (2).

-3 A graduate nurse license to practice registered psychiatric nursing as a graduate psychiatric nurse may be renewed for a maximum of two further four-month periods, with the total time for licensure not to exceed twelve (12) months, and the person must:

-(a) provide satisfactory references from the current nursing employer(s);

-(b) demonstrate that effort has been made to meet requirements for registration as a practicing member; and

-(c) fulfils any other requirements deemed appropriate by the Registrar.
+- 1. Persons applying for registration as a graduate psychiatric nurse member of the Association must: - (a) meet the requirements for registration as defined in the Act; - (b) complete the prescribed application forms and pay the fees set by the Association; and - (c) meet the requirements in Bylaw VII, subsections 2(1) and 2(2)(a) and (b). - 2.
+A graduate psychiatric nurse license may be issued for a four-month period to persons who meet the requirements of Bylaw VII, subsections 4(1) and (2). - 3.
+A graduate psychiatric nurse license may be renewed for a maximum of two further four-month periods, with the total time for licensure not to exceed twelve (12) months, and the person must: - (a) provide satisfactory references from the current nursing employer(s); - (b) demonstrate that effort has been made to meet requirements for registration as a practicing member; and - (c) fulfils any other requirements deemed appropriate by the Registrar. - 4.
+Council may place conditions or restrictions on a graduate psychiatric nurse license, taking into account the need to protect the public, the particular circumstances of the graduate psychiatric nurse and the context of practice including client population, type of care, service delivery model and staffing.